signaldatascience/R-curriculum/src/week2/day1/resampling.md

 $n$-fold cross validation has two advantages over making a single train/test split:

-* We can make use of all of our data in fitting the model, not just half of it.
+* In $n$-fold cross validation, we fit multiple models to multiple train/test splits and then aggregate the results.
+Between all of these different models, each observation in the dataset ends up in a training set at least once.

 * With a single train/test split, the outcome can depend too much on our choice of RNG seed, which determines whether a particular observation ends up in the train set or the test set.
 With $n$-fold cross validation, this problem is somewhat reduced -- the outcome is more consistent and stable.